hashintel/hash/apps/hashdotai/blog/037_what-is-the-block-protocol.md

 ### What Þ 0.3 contains

 - An **ecosystem of blocks** on the [Þ Hub](https://blockprotocol.org/hub): frontend components which can be used in any protocol-supporting environment, without either block or app requiring any special knowledge of one another
 - The **Core Specification**: a technical document which outlines the standardized method of block <-> app communication at the heart of the ecosystem
 - The **Graph Service**: a common data model for describing information.
 This allows information created in one application to be used within another, through **user-authored types**, also hosted and discoverable on the Þ Hub

-- **All this in a completely open-source framework.** The Þ specification is free and open, and all of the core technology is available under the Apache 2.0 or MIT license
+- **All this in a completely open-source framework.** The Þ specification is free and open, and all of the core technology is available under the Apache 2.0 _or_ MIT license (at your option)

 ### How the Block Protocol aligns incentives